zeroc-ice/ice/python/BuildInstructionsWindows.md

 The Python interpreter is readily available on Windows platforms.
 You can build it yourself using Microsoft Visual C++, or obtain a binary distribution from the Python web site.
-The Python 3.4.x binary distribution is compiled with Visual C++ 10, and you should use this binary distribution if you want to compile the Ice extension with Visual C++ 10.
+The Python 3.5.x binary distribution is compiled with Visual C++ 14, Python 3.4.x and Python 2.7.x are compiled with Visual C++ 10, you should compile the Ice extension with the same Visual C++ version that your Python binary distribution was compiled.

 Open a command prompt that supports command-line compilation with Visual C++.
 For example, you can execute the Visual C++ batch file `vcvars32.bat` to